tldr-pages/tldr/pages/common/pest.md

 `pest --group {{name}}`

-- Run tests and print the coverage report to stdout:
+- Run tests and print the coverage report to `stdout`:

 `pest --coverage`